GhostInTheSteiner/Composition-Compass-Legacy/README.md

 ## Installation

+0. Ensure your device is rooted.
+I can't say how much of Composition Compass works without root, but it probably won't be a lot.

 1. Install Tasker from Play Store

     1.1	Install Scroball from Play Store and login to Last.fm